Masao-Taketani/GameNGen/README.md

 > [!NOTE]
 > If you would just like to check the behavior of the trained models, skip to [Run autoregressive inference](#run-autoregressive-inference) or [Run playable environment](#run-playable-environment).
 The necessary steps to run the inference codes are written there.

+> [!NOTE]
+> For this experiment, I have used one or two NVIDIA A100 80GB GPU(s).
+So, please change the batch size or other settings written on the diffusion training scripts if you don't have the same GPU(s).

 This is an unofficial repo of [GameNGen](https://arxiv.org/abs/2408.14837).
 I have referred to [arnaudstiegler/gameNgen-repro](https://github.com/arnaudstiegler/gameNgen-repro/tree/main) in order to create this repo.

 ## Modifications